-Around Guy Fawkes time, all animal guardians need to take extra care to ensure their furry companions are still receiving all FIVE FREEDOMS.
+Around the New Year and Guy Fawkes time, all animal guardians need to take extra care to ensure their furry companions are still having all their needs met.

 Below is a list of tips for how you can keep animals safe during the firework season:

 Unfortunately when fireworks are sold, there is no set day for them to be used, making it really hard for guardians (owners) to know when to expect an evening filled with booming, cracking, screeching and flashing!

 Responsible animal guardians must be prepared at all times during the months of October, November, December and January, to limit the amount of fear and distress their animals suffer.

 If you have a really scared animal, ask your parent or caregiver to speak to your animal’s veterinarian before Guy Fawkes night, over whether calming medicine would be suitable.

 Make sure your animal companions are indoors throughout the evening and that they can’t see or hear the fireworks.

 Take your dog to the toilet before locking them inside, or if you have a cat, remember to put kitty litter in the room they are staying in.

 Your family should never take your dog to a fireworks display.
 Even if he/she doesn’t bark or whimper at the noise, it doesn’t mean he/she is happy.
 Excessive panting and yawning can sometimes indicate that your dog is stressed.

 Inside doors, curtains and blinds, should be closed, as this will help muffle the sound of fireworks and prevent your pets being scared by the lights.

 It is a good idea to switch on the radio, television or stereo to distract your animals from the sound of fireworks.
 If there is no human present to look after the animals, it can help to leave the radio or television on for them.